New Food Garden

 John Jeavons & Ecology Action

-Ecology Action, http://www.growbiointensive.org, continues John's work as a demonstration and education organization, supporting teachers and projects worldwide to improve access to healthy, fresh food.
+Ecology Action/Grow Biointensive, http://www.growbiointensive.org, continues John's work as a demonstration and education site, supporting teachers and projects worldwide, broadening access to healthy, fresh food.
 While this site draws information and inspiration from the work of John Jeavons and Ecology Action, it is not affiliated with them.

 Biointensive Commercial Farming

-While John Jeavons focused on personal food production, the Biointensive methods can also be used for market farms.
+While John Jeavons focused on personal food production, biointensive methods can also be used for market farms.
 The most famous farmer to use these methods is Jean-Martin Fortier, who teaches his methods of farming through the Market Gardener Institute. https://themarketgardener.com/

 Copyright © 2024 New Food Garden - All Rights Reserved.